qianmingduowan/Sat2Densitypp/README.md

 Thanks to all researchers and developers who contributed to this project!

-Thanks to Zifan Shi, Xingxing Weng, and Chao Pang for their fruitful discussions.
+Thanks to Yuanbo Yang, Shuailei Ma, Wen Wang, Zifan Shi, Xingxing Weng, and Chao Pang for their fruitful discussions.

 ---
 ## ⭐ If you find this helpful, please give us a Star!